TritonDataCenter/pgsqlstat/README.md

 finish on all postgresql instances on this system.
 Note that since this tool traces query start to query done, it will never see queries taking longer than NMILLISECONDS seconds.

+This is similar to pgsqltxslower, except that it's tracing simple queries.
+For extended queries that are part of transactions, see pgsqltxslower.

 Here's an example running this with a 40ms threshold during a "pgbench" run: